Sjors/nado-book/taproot/basics.md

 A Merkle tree^[Not to be confused with Merkel’s tree: <https://www.reddit.com/r/ProgrammerHumor/comments/qzwjm3/please_dont_confuse_these_two/>] is a tree of hashes of scripts, and it specifies the different ways to spend Bitcoin.
 Picture it upside down, with the root at the top and the leaves at the bottom.
 So, if you have a list of four conditions, you build up the tree by starting with those four conditions (or hashes) at the bottom.
 Then, you bundle them into pairs, resulting in two groups of hashes.
 They’d again be hashed, up and up the tree, until there’s one hash left at the top, the root, which is the one you share: It’s used to generate the address where coins are sent to.

 Later, when you want to spend it, you say, “This is the part of the tree I want to spend,” and then you use that script.
 You also give the neighbor’s script hash, because scripts come in pairs, and you give a hash of every other point in the tree.
 By revealing the script and its neighbor leaf hash, you prove you didn’t change the script.
-This is called a Merkle proof, which we explained in more detail in chapter @sec:utreexo.
+This is called a Merkle proof, which we explained in more detail in chapter 6.

 ![Merkle tree for MAST.
 To prove the existence of Script 1, you need to provide a Merkle proof consisting of the three marked items.](taproot/mast.svg)